EbinAbraham/Fundraising-Churn-Analysis-Python/README.md

 <h3>Dataset</h3>

-The dataset consist of 8 different files which are merged together to obtain the final dataset on which analysis and modeling is done.
+<p>The dataset consist of 8 different files which are merged together to obtain the final dataset on which analysis and modeling is done.
 The dataset used is private hence i am not uploading thee datasets.
-The details of columns are given below:
+The details of columns are given below:</p>